Use code YIPPEE20 for 20% off* one-off purchases *Exclusions apply

 When dysbiosis sets in and is left untreated, it can cause inflammation and what is known as ‘leaky gut syndrome’.
 This is when harmful bacteria and other toxins leak through a now weakened gut wall, and travel around the rest of the body, spreading inflammation.

 This inflammation can spread to the joints, muscles and tendons, and worsen existing joint conditions like arthritis.
-Rheumatoid arthritis, in particular, is a common joint condition that is directly linked to dysbiosis and inflammation.
+This clear link between the gut and their joint health is referred to as the 'gut-joint axis'.

 If we took a microscope to a healthy dog’s gut microbiome, you’d find equal proportions of Phascolarctobacterium, Faecalibacterium and Megamonas, which actively work towards supporting their joint health, amongst other areas.
-These genus groups in particular are crucial for senior dogs, who are more likely to suffer from joint issues.

 Signs and symptoms of joint issues in dogs